Plantar Fasciitis TapingHow to Tape Your Plantar Fascia for Pain Relief

 Plantar fasciitis taping is often used as a method of treatment to alleviate stress on the plantar fascia ligament since it limits the movement of the fascia.
 It can relieve some pain and inflammation associated with plantar fasciitis, heel spurs, and other inflammation-related foot pain.

 All you need to tape your plantar fascia is basic athletic or kinesiology tape.
 Foot taping is widely used among athletes can ease some of the tension and stress placed on the plantar fascia ligament by limiting the amount of stretching it can do, therefore keeping it from stretching excessively which could result in tears in the fascia fibers.
+Click here to get our top doctor-recommended kinesiology tape.

 How to Tape Your Plantar Fascia with Athletic Tape